jane-street-immersion-program/raster/README.md

 </center>

 This idea can also apply to digital images, where it's known as *pseudo-solarization*.
-This works as follows: given some threshold value, if a color is above the threshold, invert that color.
+This works as follows: given some threshold value, if a color (red, green, or blue) is above the threshold, invert that color.

 An example output image with a threshold of 40% of the maximum pixel value: